kshimasaki/Cryptocurrency-Trading-System/README.md

 Areas that can be implemented:

 2. Incorporate multiple currency pairs
-3. Sentiment of various cryptos, highest ones are traded
+3. Sentiment of various cryptos, highest ones are trad